alexwoolford/spring-boot-log-to-kafka-example/README.md

 # Spring Boot: how to log to Kafka

-Kafka is ideal for log aggregation, particularly for applications that use microservices that are distributed across multiple hosts.
+Kafka is ideal for log aggregation, particularly for applications that use microservices and are distributed across multiple hosts.

 This is an example Spring Boot application that uses [Log4j2's Kafka appender](https://logging.apache.org/log4j/2.x/manual/appenders.html#KafkaAppender) to send JSON formatted log messages to a Kafka topic.